South Korean upstart Infraware battles Microsoft for office space

-SEOUL South Korean upstart Infraware Inc is in a David and Goliath battle with software giant Microsoft over a lucrative niche of the mobile office business - and just like the diminutive biblical hero, it believes it can win.
+SEOUL, Sept 19 South Korean upstart Infraware Inc (041020.KQ) is in a David and Goliath battle with software giant Microsoft over a lucrative niche of the mobile office business - and just like the diminutive biblical hero, it believes it can win.

 "What we're trying to do is add cloud-based services and make the Polaris app seamlessly accessible through multiple devices.
 Then offer it for free," Infraware chief executive Kwak Min-cheol told Reuters in an interview in Seoul.